-Deemed cost

-At 1 April 2020 and 31 March 2021
+Deemed cost At 1 April 2021 and 31 March 2022 20,116

 The goodwill arose on the acquisition of businesses.
 The Company tests goodwill annually for impairment, or more frequently, if there are indications that goodwill might be impaired.
 The recoverable amount of the CGU is determined from the value in use calculations based on approved 5 year forecasts.
-The key assumptions for the value in use calculations are those regarding the discount rates, revenue growth rates, operating margins and capital expenditure.
+The key assumptions for the value in use calculations are those regarding the discount rates, EBITDA and capital expenditure.
 The discount rate used is based on the weighted average cost of capital for forecast purposes.
-The rate used to discount the forecast cash flows is 7.00% (2020: 7.75%).
-Revenue growth was projected taking into account the average growth levels experienced over the past five years and the estimated sales volume and price growth for the next five years.
+The rate used to discount the forecast cash flows is 6.50% (2021: 7.00%).
+EBITDA was projected taking into account actual recent performance and estimated growth for the next five years.
 Residual growth was set at 2.00%.
-Operating margins are based on past performance and management's expectations for the future.
 Annual capital expenditure is based on experience of management and planned sustenance capital expenditure.
 Sensitivity analysis on the key assumptions has been performed and the Company does not expect a reasonably possible change in the key assumptions to have a material impact on the impairment review.
+In the unlikely event that there is both no growth in EBITDA from historic levels in the next five years and sustenance capital expenditure is significantly higher than forecast throughout the period, the recoverable amount of the CGU would reduce to a level which is close to its carrying value.
+Scenarios containing even further downside could result in a write-down of the current carrying value to the estimated recoverable amount.